-You are encouraged to keep current with industry trends and network with industry professionals.
+Employees are encouraged to keep current with industry trends and network with industry professionals.
 The department manager must approve participation in a conference.
 Customary and reasonable expenses will be reimbursed upon submission of proper receipts.
 (Customary and reasonable expenses generally include registration fees, materials, meals, transportation, and parking.)
-An Assistant General Manager must approve mileage in excess of 200 miles from the Authority's office in advance.
+Employees should refer to the Administrative Policy for Travel, Lodging, and Meals Reimbursement while they are planning conference related travel.

 Employees that attend seminars and conferences are expected to share their learning upon return.
-This may be in the form or a brief presentation during a weekly staff meeting, a brown bag training for other Authority employees, a written report to the supervisor, or some other agreed upon form of sharing.
+This may be in the form or a brief presentation during a staff meeting, a brown bag training for other Authority employees, a written report to the supervisor, or some other agreed upon form of sharing.
 The employee should discuss and agree on the appropriate post training actions prior to attendance.